JamieScanlon/SwiftAgentKit/docs/ToolAwareArchitecture.md

 Wraps A2A clients to provide them as tools.

-**Status**: ⚠️ Partially implemented
+**Status**: ✅ Implemented
 - ✅ Basic structure
 - ✅ Moved to SwiftAgentKitAdapters package
-- ⚠️ TODO: Make agentCard accessible from A2AClient
+- ✅ agentCard accessible from A2AClient
-- ⚠️ TODO: Implement proper tool execution
+- ✅ Implemented proper tool execution with error handling

 ### 4. MCPToolProvider

 Wraps MCP clients to provide them as tools.

-**Status**: ⚠️ Partially implemented
+**Status**: ✅ Implemented
 - ✅ Basic structure
 - ✅ Moved to SwiftAgentKitAdapters package
-- ⚠️ TODO: Make tools accessible from MCPClient
+- ✅ tools accessible from MCPClient
-- ⚠️ TODO: Implement proper argument conversion from [String: Any] to MCP Value
+- ✅ Implemented proper argument conversion from [String: Sendable] to MCP Value

 ### 5. ToolAwareAdapter

 Enhanced adapter that can use tools while keeping the base adapter unchanged.

-**Status**: ⚠️ Partially implemented
+**Status**: ✅ Implemented
 - ✅ Basic structure
 - ✅ Moved to SwiftAgentKitAdapters package
-- ⚠️ TODO: Implement actual tool integration with LLM
+- ✅ Implemented actual tool integration with LLM
-- ⚠️ TODO: Implement streaming tool support
+- ✅ Implemented streaming tool support
+- ✅ Tool call detection and parsing
+- ✅ Tool execution and result integration
+- ✅ Comprehensive error handling and logging

 ### 6. AdapterBuilder